wp-plugins/admin-management-xtended/readme.txt

 == Changelog ==

 = 2.0.3 =
-* FIXED: Post tag aut-suggest returned 0 insted of suggested tags
+* FIXED: Post tag auto-suggest returned 0 instead of suggested tags
 * NEW: Support for new Changelog readme.txt standard

 = 2.0.2 =